study mode: full-time programme

 We invite all schools to a series of meetings, "University Closer to you – trips to the Jagiellonian University."
 The purpose of the sessions as part of the tours is to familiarize students with our university's history through a broad educational offer (lectures, workshops, laboratory classes, etc.).
 The current program of the event is available on the organizer's website - Centre for Communications and Marketing.

 The Jagiellonian Library allows you to visit the old and new parts of the building.
 The tour program includes presentations of information about the history of the Library and the building itself and a tour of the Warehouse Department.
 The offer of Collegium Maius consists of the "Traces of science" and "Traces of history and art" lessons as well as interactive online classes.
 We also invite you to familiarize yourself with the educational offer of: the Botanic Garden, the Nature Education Center, the Confucius Institute, and the Museum of the Department of Anatomy UJ CM.

-The study programme is offered by the Centre for European Studies/Institute of European Studies, which is a part of Faculty of International and Political Studies.
-Centre/Institute is located near the Jagiellonian Library, Jordan Park and Błonia Park.
-In case of questions regarding studies, contact:
+The study programme is conducted at the Centre for European Studies/Institute of European Studies, a unit of the Faculty of International and Political Studies.
+The Institute is located in the new building, close to the Jagiellonian Library, Jordan Park, and Błonia Park.
+For more information, please contact:

 ul.
 Reymonta 4, room 541